Math ClubMath Club

 f(x) = dfdx = dydx = Df(x) = f˙(x)f'(x) \;=\; \frac{df}{dx} \;=\; \frac{dy}{dx} \;=\; Df(x) \;=\; \dot{f}(x)

-what this means · All the notations below represent the same object — the derivative of f.
-Leibniz (dy/dx), Lagrange (f'), Newton (f with dot) and the operator D are the most commonly used.
+what this means · All notations below represent the same object — the derivative of f.
+Leibniz (dy/dx), Lagrange (f'), Newton (f with a dot), and the operator D are the most common.

 xyy = f(x)(a, f(a))(a+h, f(a+h))secanttangent (h→0)hf(a+h)−f(a)

-The secant line (orange) passes through points * (a, f(a)) * and * (a+h, f(a+h)) *.
-As * h → 0 *, the secant rotates until it coincides with the tangent line (gold).
-The derivative is the slope of this limit.
+The secant line (orange) passes through the points (a, f(a)) and (a+h, f(a+h)).
+As h → 0, the secant rotates until it coincides with the tangent line (gold).
+The derivative is the slope of that limiting line.

 • Tangent line at (a,f(a))(a, f(a)): yf(a)=f(a)(xa)\quad y - f(a) = f'(a)(x - a)